jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from May 28 to May 29: 154.0
+>The provisional increase in cases from Jun 03 to Jun 04: 115.0
 >
->The last time cases per day were this high was May 26 2023: 3 days prior.
+>The last time cases per day were this high was Jun 03 2023: 1 day prior.
 >
->The case rate then was 191 cases.
+>The case rate then was 144 cases.
 >
->The last time cases per day were lower than this was May 28 2023: 1 day prior.
+>The last time cases per day were lower than this was Mar 12 2020: 1179 days prior.
 >
->The case rate then was 137 cases.
+>The case rate then was 100 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)